12vanblart/CodeBreaker40/README.md

 The goal of the puzzle is to align the numbers so that every column equates to 40.
 Using a brute force method and python, it has been confirmed that there exists only a single solution.

-The goal is to reconstruct the original program from Python into a Java program which accepts any puzzle size and checks how many solutions exist.
+The goal was to reconstruct the original program from Python into a Java program which accepts any puzzle size and checks how many solutions exist, but has since been reconstructed in Python instead.

 ## What constitutes a Solution?